-Ordered on 9th January 1919 for Det Forenede Dampskibs Selskab (DFDS) Copenhagen the keel of the Egholm was laid on 16th February 1923 and she was launched from the yard of Fredrikshavens Vaerft & Flydedok A/S on 14th December that year.
+Ordered on 9th January 1919 for Det Forenede Dampskibs Selskab (DFDS) Copenhagen the keel of the Egholm was laid on 16th February 1923 (Yard No 167) and she was launched from the yard of Fredrikshavens Vaerft & Flydedok A/S on 14th December that year.
 She measured 254.6′ x 37.2′ x 16.0′ and her tonnage was 1317 gross tons, 754 net tons.
 Her DR geared steam turbine by A/S Atlas, Copenhagen delivered 915 shaft horse power.
 Her trials were completed on the 19th February 1924 and she was handed over to her new owners two days later.

 On 23rd February her maiden voyage was from Fredrikshaven to Bordeaux.
 Initially her main route took her from Copenhagen to a number off Mediterranean ports before she was transferred to shorter routes from Copenhagen to the east coast of the UK and the North Sea ports of Europe.
-As the second World War grew in intensity she continued to cross the North Sea but when the Germans invaded Denmark on 9th April 1940 she was off the Irish coast and did not return to her home port.
+As the second World War grew in intensity she continued to cross the North Sea but, when the Germans invaded Denmark on 9th April 1940, she was off the Irish coast and did not return to her home port.
 Instead she was docked in Lisbon where she was laid up.
 On 16th November 1943 she was requisitioned by the Ministry of War Transport in London and handed over the Ellerman Wilson Line who were to manage her wartime voyages.

 The position of the attack was reported north of Holy Isle but we believe the wreck in position 55° 49.033’N, 001° 50.782’W oriented 068/248 degrees is the Egholm.
 The seabed depth is 68 metres with a least clearance of 56 metres although some netting is reported to rise shallower than this.
 She sits upright and in mainly in tact on a flat seabed..
 The wreck has been positively identified by Marine Quest who recovered the makers plate.